drivet/website-11ty/src/now.md

 * Reading: Persepolis Rising by James S. A. Corey
 * Playing: Baldur's Gate 3
-* Currently trying to replace the rusted out railing on my front porch.
+* In the process of replacing the rusted out railing on my front porch.
 * Currently looking into what's required to obtain my Italian citizenship
 * I work as a senior software developer at Unity Technologies, doing mostly data and billing related tasks.
 The languages I use most often in my job at